Limits of Hodge structures in several variables, II: Introduction

-for any $s \in Y[I]^{\ast}$, where $X_s=f^{-1}(s)$.
-Because the restriction of the morphism $f$ over the closed subspace $\Delta^I \times \{s\} \subset Y$ is again semistable, we have a mixed Hodge structure on the relative log de Rham cohomology groups \eqref{relative log de Rham cohomology over s:eq} as in \cite{FujisawaLHSSV}.
-Thus we obtain a family of the mixed Hodge structures parametrized by the points $s \in Y[I]^{\ast}$.
-Then two questions arise naturally.
-The first is whether this family forms a variation of mixed Hodge structure.
-If this is the case, then the second is whether it is admissible.
-Another aim of this article is to give the affirmative answer to these questions. \end{para}

-\begin{para} For the case of $Y=\Delta^k$, the degeneration of abstract polarized variations of Hodge structure on $(\pd)^k=\Delta^k \setminus E$ is intensively studied by Cattani, Kaplan, Kashiwara, Kawai, Schmid and others, apart from the morphism $f$.
-The existence of the limiting mixed Hodge structure of an abstract polarized variation of Hodge structure on $(\pd)^k$ is proved in \cite[(6.16) Theorem]{Schmid}.
-Combining results in \cite{Schmid} and \cite{Cattani-Kaplan} we can show that the limiting mixed Hodge structures form an admissible variation of mixed Hodge structure on $Y[I]^{\ast}$ (see also \cite[Section 5]{Fujino-Fujisawa}).
+\begin{para} For the case of $Y=\Delta^k$, the degeneration of an abstract polarized variation of Hodge structure on $Y \setminus E=(\pd)^k$ is intensively studied by Cattani, Kaplan, Kashiwara, Kawai, Schmid and others, apart from the morphism $f$.
+Here we briefly review some of their results for the case of unipotent monodromy.

-Coincidence of our weight filtration and the monodromy weight filtration on \eqref{relative log de Rham cohomology over 0:eq} implies that our mixed Hodge structure on \eqref{relative log de Rham cohomology over 0:eq} coincides with Schmid's limiting mixed Hodge structure.
-Thus the results in this article are the algebro-geometric counterpart of \cite{Schmid} and \cite{Cattani-Kaplan}. \end{para}